 Located at the new Hammett's Hotel on the waterfront in downtown Newport, this freestyle Italian restaurant is the first solo venture from renowned Executive Chef and Rhode Island native Kevin O'Donnell.
 His original take on Italian dining comes complimented by a carefully crafted bar program offering a mix of classic and reinvented cocktails, beer from local breweries and a predominantly Italian wine list.
 As for the menu, think small but robust, with offerings including Ricotta Love Letters, Tagliolini and Corn Found on an Italian Street (AKA the only corn we want.)

-A quick ride to Goat Island (don't worry, you can drive or walk) will land you at Gurney's Newport Resort.
+A quick ride to Goat Island (don't worry, you can drive or walk) will land you at Newport Harbor Island Resort.
 When it comes to outdoor dining at this chic seaside hotel, you have your fill of options.
-Choose between Showfish, the newest addition to the Gurney's dining scene delivering fresh fish, ripe vegetables and hand-selected specialties with both indoor and outdoor seating options; The Lounge & Firepit, offering light bites, cocktails and entertainment alongside a collection of outdoor fire pits overlooking the bay; and The Pineapple Club (open seasonally), a casual gathering spot situated on the bay offering specialty cocktails.
+Choose between The Restaurant, delivering fresh fish, ripe vegetables and hand-selected specialties with both indoor and outdoor seating options; The Firepits, offering light bites, cocktails and entertainment alongside a collection of outdoor fire pits overlooking the bay; and The Pineapple Club (open seasonally), a casual gathering spot situated on the bay offering specialty cocktails.

 Located dockside at the end of Bowen's Wharf, The Landing offers commanding views of Newport Harbor and the Newport Bridge.
 Savor a variety of seafood, raw bar options and more from their outdoor deck overlooking the water.